Basic Binary IPC

 (defun connect-to-local-server (pathname &key))

-is the filesystem pathname of the server.
+where PATHNAME is the filesystem pathname of the server.
 The object

-which implements the stream socket protocol and the LOCAL-PATHNAME
+returned is an instance of type LOCAL-STREAM which implements the stream socket protocol and the LOCAL-PATHNAME function mentioned

 above.
-If no server exists at PATHNAME
+If no server exists at PATHNAME, then a

-is signalled.
+NO-LOCAL-SERVER-ERRROR is signalled.

 7 Polling